Birds eye view of Oxford

 Field Trips

-We will learn about institutionalization of children by visiting the Langdon Down Museum of Learning Disability, and adults by visiting the Bethlem Museum of the Mind.
-We will learn about the development of medicine and the understanding of the causes of impairments by visiting the London Science Museum, and the Old Operating Theatre Museum.
+We will learn about institutionalization of children by visiting the Foundling Museum, and adults at the Bethlem Museum of the Mind.
+We will learn about the development of medicine and its impact on reducing the disability experience by visiting the London Science Museum and the Museum of Military Medicine.
 We will learn about disability images and stigma through the history of eyeglasses at the British Optical Association Museum.
-We will also visit the Freud Museum, will go on an accessibility walking tour of the University of Oxford and will hear presentations from UK experts on disability.
-The cost of these trips is CAD $550 paid to U of T for all fees and return bus transportation.
+We will also visit the Freud Museum, learn about Eugenics at University College London’s Galton Collection and will go on an accessibility walking tour of the University of Oxford.
+Finally, we will hear presentations from UK experts on Deaf culture and special education.
+The cost of these trips is CAD $560 paid to U of T for all fees and return bus transportation.

 Instructor

-Dr. Stuart Kamenetsky is a veteran teacher with the Woodworth College Summer Abroad Program.
-He taught this course three times in Oxford, England; twice in Siena, Italy; and once online (during the pandemic) with ten international speakers.
-A Full Professor in the teaching stream, Kamenetsky served for many years as the Director of the Psychology Undergraduate Program as well as the Chair of the Academic Appeals Subcommittee of Academic Affairs at the University of Toronto Mississauga.
+Dr. Stuart Kamenetsky is a veteran Professor with the Woodworth College Summer Abroad Program.
+He taught this course four times in Oxford, England; twice in Siena, Italy; and once online (during the pandemic) with ten international speakers.
+A Full Professor in the teaching stream, Dr. Kamenetsky served for many years as the Director of the Psychology Undergraduate Program as well as the Chair of the Academic Appeals Subcommittee of Academic Affairs at the University of Toronto Mississauga.
+He is cross-appointed with UTM’s Institute for the Study of University Pedagogy.
 He stepped down from most administrative duties to pursue teaching and research opportunities.
 He teaches several courses on disability as well as on childhood social development.
 He carries out research on the perception of disability images, student mental health, and disability accommodation in post-secondary education and related areas.
 As an advocate for people with disabilities he delivers public talks on social inclusion.
 He has spent many years supporting people with disabilities in a variety of social service agencies as well as the child welfare system.
 He is well connected with school boards, provincial residential schools and agencies where his students gain practical experiences in the field.
-Recently he has encouraged individuals to accept and share their own lived disability experiences – whether severe or mild – starting with himself: https://www.psychologytoday.com/ca/blog/the-intelligent-divorce/202201/my-gifted-shaky-hands.
+Recently he has encouraged individuals to accept and share their own lived disability experiences – whether severe or mild – starting with himself: https://www.psychologytoday.com/ca/blog/the-intelligent-divorce/202201/my-gifted-shaky-hands